-If you enjoy reading and analysing different types of written and spoken language, then this course is for you!
-The study of English Language and Literature involves thinking about travel, modern life, love and relationships, good and evil.
-You will study seven texts in total from the three main literary genres of prose, poetry and drama, and from language genres such as travel writing, journalism, planned speech and spontaneous speech.
+If you enjoy analysing different types of written and spoken language, then this course is for you!
+The study of English Language and Literature involves thinking about travel, relationships, power, and justice.
+You will study three texts at AS Level: a novel, 14 poems, and extracts from language genres such as travel writing, journalism, planned speech and spontaneous speech.
+At A Level, you will study two additional novels, a play, and a language text of your choice.
 You will develop analytical skills, supporting every point with evidence and relevant terminology.
 You will explore relationships between texts and the contexts in which they are written and received, and will draw out similarities and differences between texts.
 You will use re-creative skills to adapt existing texts for different audiences and purposes.
 English Language and Literature will help you to develop your written and spoken communication skills as well as to think rigorously, interrogate texts for meaning, and construct and express convincing arguments.

-All students studying for A Level would be expected to have five GCSEs at grade C or above (grade 5 or above) in academic subjects, including GCSE English Language, of which two must be B grades (grade 6).
-These must include a grade C (grade 5) or above in GCSE English Language and a grade C (grade 5) or above in GCSE English Literature.
+All students studying A Levels must have at least five GCSEs at grade A* - C (grade 9 - 5) in academic subjects, including English Language at grade C (grade 5).
+Two of these must be B grades (grade 6).
+Specifically for English Language and Literature, you will need a grade C (grade 5) or above in GCSE English Language AND a grade C (grade 5) or above in GCSE English Literature.

 English Language and Literature is a single qualification that can be studied in either your first or second year as an AS qualification, or over two years as a full A Level.

 For the AS Level, you will learn how to analyse how techniques produce meanings in texts.
-You will study an anthology of non-fiction writing, an anthology of post-1900 poems, and a novel; you will be examined on all of these.
+You will study a collection of post-1900 poems, and a post-1900 novel; you will be examined on all of these.

 AS Language and Literature is assessed by two examinations.
-A2 Language and Literature is assessed by three examinations and one coursework essay.
+A Level Literature is assessed by two lengthy examinations and one Non-Exam Assessment (coursework).

 Most students will go on to study at university.
 Many A Level English students go on to take the subject at degree level; some choose to follow degrees in Journalism, Creative Writing and Media related courses.
 A Level English and Literature is a very versatile subject to study and if you are considering going into employment after College, this qualification will demonstrate your ability to communicate at a high level of competency.
 The study of English is useful for a wide range of careers including the legal profession, teaching, the media, the forces and marketing.